blainehansen/micro-chimp/README-proto.md

 # creates a droplet that will run your server
 npx -p micro-chimp create-machine

+# now that you have a machine, you need to set up DNS records to point your domain name to it

 # deploy!
 # the default is to do a staging deploy that won't actually provision any certificates
 npx -p micro-chimp deploy --email person@example.com